Containerize Apps for ALPON with Dockerfile Templates

 In a traditional setup each application sits on its own OS or virtual machine, brings its own dependencies,

-and is updated through manual scp + systemctl rituals.
-Scaling means provisioning more
+and is updated through manual scp and systemctl rituals.
+Scaling means provisioning

-hosts; debugging means dialling into individual devices.
-On a fleet of edge devices that pattern collapses fast.
+more hosts.
+Debugging means dialling into individual devices.
+On a fleet of edge devices that pattern collapses

 Containers flip the model.
 The application and every dependency it needs are baked into one immutable image.
-The same image runs identically on every device, deployments take seconds, and rollbacks are a tag change — not a hot-fix shell session.
+The same image runs identically on every device, deployments take seconds, and rollbacks are a tag change rather than a hot-fix shell session.
 For ALPON fleets, that is the only model we recommend.

 Prepare the project for containerization